czerwonk/hakanai/REVIEW_REPORT.md

 - ✅ **Maintained all previous features** including separate key mode, TypeScript architecture, build-time templates

 **High Priority Issues Identified:**
-- ⚠️ **Cargo.toml configuration** invalid resolver and edition values need correction
-- ⚠️ **Cache busting optimization** should use content-based hashing instead of timestamp
-- ⚠️ **Build system robustness** TypeScript compilation needs better error recovery
+- 🎉 **None identified** - All major issues have been resolved

 **Medium Priority Improvements:**
 - localStorage security concerns (see SECURITY_REPORT.md)
 - Base64 performance optimization opportunities
 - Token validation enhancements needed

-**Recommendation:** The system remains production-ready with excellent code quality.
-The cache busting implementation is a valuable addition, though it could be optimized.
-Address the Cargo.toml configuration issues and consider the security recommendations for token storage.
-Overall, the codebase demonstrates continuous improvement and active maintenance.
+**Recommendation:** The system is production-ready with excellent code quality that continues to improve.
+The optimized source-based cache busting implementation is highly efficient and maintenance-free.
+The use of Rust Edition 2024 with resolver 3 demonstrates commitment to staying current with language improvements.
+The TypeScript build system correctly prioritizes deployment integrity over convenience.
+With no remaining high priority issues, the codebase demonstrates exceptional engineering practices and continuous improvement.

 ---